 An unique feature of this DA2GC system is the simultaneous use of four separate integrated radio transceivers/phased array antenna assemblies at the ground station.
 Such an arrangement enables each ground station to cover the entire visible air space, from horizon to horizon, at all azimuths.
-Each integrated antenna array is capable of simultaneously producing at least two co-frequency shaped beams which are spatially separated, thereby allowing for a minimum of two beams per sector (or quadrant), or eight beams per ground station.
-This is shown diagrammatically in Figure 4.
+Each integrated 8-element antenna array is capable of simultaneously producing at least two multiple co-frequency shaped beams which are need to maintain sufficient spatially separatedion to avoid self-interference such that, thereby allowing for a minimum of two three simultaneous beams per sector (or quadrant), or eight twelve beams per ground station can be assumed operationally.
+This is shown diagrammatically in Figure 5..